susanmilagrosres/ici_template/README.md

 The systematic processing, empirical modeling, and visualization of this curated dataset are managed through the following programmatic framework:

-* **`combined_news.xlsx`**: The consolidated, primary dataset containing the filtered New York Times metadata spanning 2020–2026.
+* **`combined_news.xlsx`**: The primary dataset containing the filtered New York Times metadata spanning 2020–2026.
 This serves as the single source of truth for all downstream computational procedures.
 * **`minority_identity_analysis.py`**: The central analysis pipeline written in Python.
 It executes regex-driven semantic frame extraction, builds standardized logistic regression models using `scikit-learn`, conducts rigorous statistical significance tests (`scipy`), and maps temporal distributions.
 * **`outputs/`**: A generated directory containing high-resolution visual assets synthesized directly by the analysis script to strengthen our core hypotheses:
     * `fig1_semantic_frame.png`: Evaluates the raw frequency distributions of explicit identity labels, comparing relative marking rates across crime versus non-crime contexts, further stratified by localized crime severity metrics.